 Thinking back to my childhood, I didn’t get to go to parties.
 There was no such thing as accessible playgrounds.
 In fact in the United States, I do believe there’s less than 100 accessible playgrounds for disabled children to play in.
 And yet, recently, an article came out about hide and seek: about rats, cute little rats, who want to play hide and seek and giggle with joy when they’re found, or when they found the scientists.
 The scientists wondered, “Oh, if we do not have access to play, how does that impact development?
 Does it cause a child to become depressed?”
 But of course, we do not need a study on rats, we just need to look to the people that we refuse to see in the first place.

 Why couldn’t I be where they walked and ran?
-Why couldn’t I enjoy the same things that my brothers enjoyed, what was wrong with me that depression and self-loathing grew?
+Why couldn’t I enjoy the same things that my brothers enjoyed, what was wrong with me?
+The depression grew, the self-loathing grew.

 Growing up in Northern California, where the sun would get so hot you could fry eggs on the pavement, me by my lonesome, reading the days away.
 Libraries were often places full of adventure!
 Hundreds of thousands of books, places known and unknown, real (and maybe they could be real if my imagination allowed for it), but the depression, self-loathing was real.